vano20/pos/README.md

-# pos
+# Point of sales
-Aplikasi Point of Sales sederhana
+Simple Point of sales application

-dibuat dengan php native OOP
+created using php native with OOP approach

 User Demo: